Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Discussion

 No, the stacked stage system (Figure 5) is a type of variable wind velocity harvester, and thus it is bounded by the CEMS limit not the Betz law, even though its internal mechanism of extraction is a series of pressure drops.
 Thus the pressure can change within the harvester.
 When running at the optimum point, the CEMS does not have any external pressure change.
 However, at sub-optimal operating points there can be a pressure change before or after the harvester.
 These were modeled in the hybrid case shown in Figure \ref{fig:numerical1}.

-\subsubsection{Why the CEMS is more satisfying than Betz's model}
+\subsection{Why the CEMS is more satisfying than Betz's model}

 We can now reflect on several items that make the Betz model subjectively troubling.
-To accommodate the regime where the wind velocity at the output heads to zero ($\beta_{Betz}\to0$), the output expansion zone with nearly zero velocity must head to infinity to preserve mass flow.
+To accommodate the regime where the wind velocity at the output heads to zero ($\beta_{Betz}\to0$), the cross section of the output expansion zone with nearly zero velocity must head to infinity to preserve mass flow.
 That is a perplexing result: if I hold up my hand in the wind, then all wind everywhere on the earth stops blowing?
-No, the wind is just is extruded without expansion around the hand, just as the CEMS allows.
+No, in reality the wind is just is extruded without expansion around the hand, just as the CEMS allows.

 In Betz model the sole means of extracting energy is via a pressure drop.
 In bladed turbines there can be a pressure drop but this may not be the sole source of propulsion: Bernoulli's principle changes the air speed on opposite sides of the blade to create the lift force.
-In an electrostatic decelerator one is directly slowing the ionic wind inside the harvester element.
+Alternatively, in a harvester without out blades such as an electrostatic decelerator using an ionized wind, one is directly slowing the ionic wind inside the harvester element.
 It is far from intuitively obvious whether those mechanistic implementations can be rendered mathematically isomorphic to a simple single pressure drop; while we have not derived any specific implementation our result that more energy can be extracted than the Betz single-pressure-drop model allows is \textit{prima facie} evidence that such an isomorphism is impossible in general.
 Thus, contrary to claims, the Betz model implicitly restricts the physical mechanism of energy harvesting.